 Colored Epoxy Finishes

 Glossy or matte finishes from resin and metallic materials add a thin, decorative coating to dry concrete.
-Emulating a variety of stones and metals, epoxy finishes help to both soften the appearance of concrete and compliment the intended aesthetic of a room’s interior design.
+Emulating a variety of stones and metals, epoxy finishes help to both soften the appearance of concrete and complement the intended aesthetic of a room’s interior design.
 Epoxy finishes are also helpful as a protective layer to increase the longevity of garage floors.

 Transforming a surface into enhanced concrete with patterns of geometric patterns or patterns that mimic certain shapes can be achieved via several methods.
-The most common methods used by concrete contractors are scoring, stamping and engraving.
+The most common methods used by concrete contractors are scoring, stamping, and engraving.

 Rather than investing in a big-ticket item such as stone pavers or designing and laying out tile brick patterns, stamping an outdoor or indoor surface can achieve a similar look at a more cost-effective price.
 When combined with a coloring technique, concrete stamping can mirror a variety of stone and tile surfaces.
 Unlike scoring, stamping isn’t limited to straight lines or simple curves.

 This fairly simple method requires contractors to lay down chalk outlines of the pattern on dried concrete.
 Then, using a circular saw, the pattern is scored into the concrete.
 Although many home improvement websites, such as this one, showcase DIY methods, using an experienced contractor helps to ensure the pattern is perfectly laid out and cut at a consistent depth with professional grade equipment.